naheim/rTutorials/occupancy.md

 Before beginning our analysis, it's important to select the measure of geographic range.
 In paleobiological studies, there are number of commonly used metrics.
 Here we will use two to calculate two occupancy curves.
 The two metrics are maximum great circle distance and the number of occupied tectonic blocks.

 **Maximum Great Circle Distance** Great circle distance is the shortest distance between two points on the surface of the sphere.
 For each genus in each stage, we will fine the maximum great distance between all pairs of occurrences.
-We will do this using the ``geosphere`` library, which assumes the sphere is the size of the Earth and returns distances in units of kilometers.
+We will do this using the ``geosphere`` library, which assumes the sphere is the size of the Earth and returns distances in units of meters.
 We will, of course, use paleocoordinates by adding ``&show=paleoloc`` to the API call.

 **Number of Tectonic Blocks** The Earth's lithosphere is divided into a series of tectonic blocks that move relative to each other over geological time, though some are now sutured to other blocks and move as single larger blocks.
 The PBDB, returns the tectonic plate for each occurrence.